 The easiest way to make shiro wat is to head down to your local Ethiopian grocer and buy shiro powder then add cooked onions and garlic.

-However, if you would like to adjust the spices or want to turn down the heat a little, then I recommend making a from-scratch version using chickpea flour.
+However, if you would like to adjust the spices or turn down the heat a little, then I recommend making a from-scratch version using chickpea flour.

 How to serve shiro wat

 Shiro wat is traditionally served with injera flatbread.
 It is a soup that is thick enough that you can scoop it up with the injera.

 If you haven’t tried making injera, then I highly recommend it.
 It is a flatbread/pancake made with a naturally soured batter.
 Here’s my recipe for a 100% teff gluten-free injera.
 It is super simple and delicious.